stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

     directory    :: FilePath                  --  Directory where you write your tests }
 ```
 For example we can define a different directory for storing our golden files or we can define how our test will be read and how the output should be written.
-Finally the ```encodePretty``` characteristic determines how the prompt can print a easy readable putput when tests fails.
+Also the ```encodePretty``` characteristic determines how the prompt can print a easy readable putput when tests fails.

 With ```Golden``` data-type we are now able to create a new function to assert our output.
 Lets start by importing some modules.